 Don’t Look At Houses You Can’t Afford

-Looking at houses you can’t afford can only lead to disappointment – and possibly financial ruin.
+Looking at houses you can’t afford can lead to disappointment – and possibly, financial ruin.
 If you’ve been approved for $400,000, tell your real estate agent that’s your maximum budget and don’t waiver.
 Also, keep in mind that you don’t have to go that high.
-People get stuck thinking that just because they’ve been approved they must spend that much.
+People get stuck thinking that just because they’ve been approved they need to spend that much.
 This isn’t the case.
 If the amount you’re approved for compromises the rest of your lifestyle look for something lower.

 Don’t Be Afraid To Go Low

 There’s a lot of talk about people going too high and getting caught in bidding wars, but there’s another way that people can end up paying too much – it’s because they’re embarrassed to make a low offer.
 It’s a funny but prevalent attitude.
 Are you really willing to give away thousands of dollars you don’t have to out of fear of embarrassment?
-There’s absolutely no shame in starting low and you could get yourself a great deal if the circumstances are right.
+There’s absolutely no shame in starting low.
+You could get yourself a great deal if the circumstances are right.
 Someone once told me that if I wasn’t embarrassed by my offer, I had offered too much.
-Of all the home buying tips I’ve ever received, that’s the one that has stuck with me the most over the years, and I’ve gotten some great deals because of it.
+Of all the home buying tips I’ve ever received, that’s the one that has stuck with me the most over the years.
+I’ve gotten some great deals because of it.